nauam/Courses/docs/manual/calendars.md

 ::: enterprise
 :::

-This feature allows QW Control to create Calendars at the System or Project level.
+This feature allows Rundeck to create Calendars at the System or Project level.
 Calendars define dates and times, and whether they these times are **blackout** or **allowed** for scheduled jobs.

 Blackout Calendars
 :   Scheduled Jobs won’t run on the matching dates and times, but will run on other dates and times.